-- This was from my week off, but it still needs to be mentioned: Remember that horrific story from India regarding a woman being gang-raped on a bus and, ultimately, dying from her injuries?
+- This was from my week off, but it still needs to be mentioned: Remember that horrific story from India regarding a women being gang-raped on a bus and, ultimately, dying from her injuries?
 Merely a week later, a creepily-similar incident occurred, seven men gang-raping a woman on a bus, this time with the bus driver acting as an accomplice.

-- The Guardian detailed how the Vatican has been spending the last 80-plus years building up a global property empire with money that was given to the church back in 1929 by Mussolini, payment for the papacy legitimising his fascist regime.
-In other words, the church continues to profit from helping facilitate a dictator's takeover.
+- The Guardian detailed how the Vatican has been spending the last 80-plus years building up a global property empire with money that was given to the church back in 1929 by Mussolini, payment for the papacy legitimizing his fascist regime.
+In other words, the church continues to profit from helping a facilitate a dictator's takeover.